tartiflette/tartiflette/docs/tutorial/running-a-mutation.md

 sidebar_label: 8.
 Running a Mutation
 ---

-We are going to use what [we developed in the previous steps](/docs/tutorial/write-your-mutation-resolvers).
+We are going to use what [we developed in the previous step](/docs/tutorial/write-your-mutation-resolvers).

-Do not forget to use the embeded GraphiQL client, available at this address [http://localhost:8080/graphiql](http://localhost:8080/graphiql) when your server is live.
+Do not forget to use the embeded GraphiQL client, available at this address [http://localhost:8080/graphiql](http://localhost:8080/graphiql) when your server is running.

 ## Update the name and cooking time